somozadev/somozadev/README.md

 ### Hi there, I'm Marcos - aka [somozadev]

 ## I'm a Student and Developer!
-- 👁‍🗨 I’m currently working on a simple Unity3D game!
+- 🎓 Graduated in Design and Development of videogames at Universidad Europea de Madrid!
-- 🎓 I’m currently studying a double degree
+- 🎓 I’m currently studying Informatics Engineering
 - 👯 I’m looking to collaborate with other content creators
-- 🌟 2021 Goals: Finish my tfg!
+- 🌟 2021 Goals: publish my tfg game!
 - 🦾 Fun fact: I love to play videogames and boxing!

 ### Connect with me: